kopecmartin/tempest-plugin-demo/doc/LOGS/cookiecutter_success.md

 (.venv)[master !][centos@mkopec-test tempest-plugin-demo]$ cookiecutter https://git.openstack.org/openstack-dev/cookiecutter.git
 You've downloaded /home/centos/.cookiecutters/cookiecutter before.
-Is it okay to delete and re-download it? [yes]: no Do you want to re-use the existing version? [yes]: yes module_name [replace with the name of the python module]: tempest_tests service [replace with the service it implements]: service repo_group [openstack]: repo_name [replace with the name for the git repo]: tempest-plugin-demo Select bug_tracker:
+Is it okay to delete and re-download it? [yes]: no Do you want to re-use the existing version? [yes]: yes module_name [replace with the name of the python module]: my_tempest_tests service [replace with the service it implements]: my_service repo_group [openstack]: repo_name [replace with the name for the git repo]: tempest-plugin-demo Select bug_tracker: